socoolblue/optimization/README.md

 # optimization
-Optimization algorithms for a real-world experimental single batch.
+### Optimization algorithms for the real-world applications.

+# License
+### This Software was written by prof. K.-S. Sohn, Sejong Univ.
+### This software is released under the MIT License.

 # Code References

-### This Software was written by prof. K.-S. Sohn, Sejong Univ.

 ## - MOBO
 ### Balandat et al.
 ### BoTorch: A Framework for Efficient Monte-Carlo Bayesian Optimization.
 (2020)

 ## - NSGA-II
 ### K. Deb et al.